 In 1919 the building became the headquarters of Petrograd State Publishing House.
 After that the building became Дом Книги – the bookstore as it is known today.

-Currently, Дом Книги, who’s name means “House of Books,” has one of the largest selections of books in St Petersburg, as well as offering a large variety of books in English, German, and French.
+Currently, Дом Книги, who’s name means “House of Books,” has one of the largest selections of any of the bookstores in St. Petersburg, as well as offering a large variety of books in English, German, and French.
 The store also has a selection of intricate Russian souvenirs that you can purchase for your loved ones at home.

 This unique bookshop is blooming with life as the color scheme is completely natural with olive green bookshelves that almost blend in with the large plants that grow alongside them.